burrapriyanka85-pixel/career-advisor-app/README.md

 Missing skills

-2. Comprehensive Gap Analysis
+2. Skill Gap Analysis

-Complete skills comparison for every supported role

-Identification of missing technical and soft skills
+A complete role-by-role comparison showing:

+Which skills you already have

+Which skills you need to learn

-Downloadable CSV report
+A downloadable CSV report for reference

 3. Two Summary Modes
 Soft Teal (No AI)

-Default mode

-Uses offline template-based summary
+Offline template-based summary

 No external API calls

+Fully private

 Online AI Mode (Optional)

-Generates AI-based summaries
+AI-enhanced career summary

-Activated only when API key is added
+Activated only when an API key is added in Streamlit Secrets

-Fully user-controlled

 4. Resume Skill Extraction

-Supports PDF and DOCX resume uploads
+Upload PDF or DOCX resumes

-Extracted skills are added automatically

-Resume content is processed in memory
+Skill extraction happens locally in memory

-No external data storage or transmission
+No data stored or uploaded

+Extracted skills auto-populate your profile

 5. Downloadable Reports